 DP15003 Belief Distortions and Macroeconomic Fluctuations

-This paper combines a data rich environment with a machine learning algorithm to provide estimates of time-varying systematic expectational errors ("belief distortions") about the macroeconomy embedded in survey responses.
-We find that such distortions are large on average even for professional forecasters, with all respondent-types over-weighting their own forecast relative to other information.
-Forecasts of inflation and GDP growth oscillate between optimism and pessimism by quantitatively large amounts.
-To investigate the dynamic relation of belief distortions with the macroeconomy, we construct indexes of aggregate (across surveys and respondents) expectational biases in survey forecasts.
-Over-optimism is associated with an increase in aggregate economic activity.
-Our estimates provide a benchmark to evaluate theories for which information capacity constraints, extrapolation, sentiments, ambiguity aversion, and other departures from full information rational expectations play a role in business cycles.
+This paper combines a data rich environment with a machine learning algorithm to provide new estimates of time-varying systematic expectational errors ("belief distortions") embedded in survey responses.
+We find that distortions are large even for professional forecasters, with all respondent-types over-weighting their own beliefs relative to publicly available information.
+Forecasts of inflation and GDP growth oscillate between optimism and pessimism by large margins, with biases in expectations evolving dynamically in response to cyclical shocks.
+The results suggest that artificial intelligence algorithms can be productively deployed to correct errors in human judgement and improve predictive accuracy.